eco-friendly building materials

 Bamboo

 Bamboo is an excellent resource.
 It can feed people and animals, build houses, provide utensils, become rope and more.
-Plus, it’s the fastest-growing renewable resource known to man.
+Plus, it’s the fastest-growing renewable resource known to humanity.
+It is extremely sturdy and mobile, making it highly versatile in application.

 Cork